 In today’s digital era, one can easily access divorce records via the internet.
 There are multiple services available for individuals who need to obtain a divorce certificate, view their entire divorce file or simply verify their divorce status.

 Three main sources for obtaining these records include your local courthouse’s website, the Justice Services Online Portal, and the Central Registry of Divorce Proceedings (CRDP).
+A Mississauga divorce lawyer can also assist with locating difficult-to-find records or identifying the correct portal if you’re facing uncertainty.

 Using the Justice Services Online Portal